How to Conduct an I-9 Audit and Correct Form I-9 Mistakes

 - The current version of the Form I-9 is used.
 To determine whether you are using the correct version of Form I-9, look at the revision date printed on the bottom left corner of the form, and not the expiration date printed at the top of the form.
-Currently, only the forms showing the following revision date are valid: Rev. 07/17/2017 N*.
+For your convenience, here is a link to the current version of the Form I-9.

 If you come across Form I-9 mistakes, the USCIS (United States Citizenship and Immigration Services) has the following recommendations in making corrections:

 Employers may only correct mistakes made in Section 2 or Section 3 of Form I-9, Employment Eligibility Verification.
 If you discover a mistake in the Employee section (section 1), you should ask your employee to make the correction.

 - Draw a line through the incorrect information.